CinTheDev/simple-ode-analyzer/README.md

 Implement this only after integrating approximation settings into ODE settings though, otherwise it's not going to be an efficient process.

-## TODOs

-- Add way to choose ODE type at creation